sambit-sys/DevOps-Project/README.md

-# Production-Grade CI/CD Pipeline with GitHub Actions, Terraform, and Sealed Secrets
+#  CI/CD Pipeline with GitHub Actions, Terraform, and Sealed Secrets

 This project demonstrates a robust, production-ready Continuous Integration and Continuous Deployment (CI/CD) pipeline setup.
 It utilizes **GitHub Actions** for automation, **Terraform** for infrastructure provisioning, and **Sealed Secrets** for secure management of sensitive information in **Kubernetes** clusters.
 This setup is ideal for teams seeking a scalable, secure, and automated deployment workflow.